IngridGdesigns/unit-converter/README.md

 # unit-converter

-Solo project to create unit converter using vanilla JavaScrpt, CSS flexbox and HTML
+Solo project to create unit converter using vanilla JavaScrpt, CSS flexbox and HTML DOM